 Atmospheric Chemistry.
 We led an atmospheric chemistry field campaign called the Convective Transport of Active Species in the Tropics (CONTRAST) based in Guam during Jan and Feb 2014 that was designed to quantify how convection redistributes atmospheric compounds.
 The most extensive deep clouds in Earth’s climate system develop in the Tropical Western Pacific (TWP) during northern hemisphere winter.
 We discovered, unexpectedly, that filaments of air with high levels of ozone and low relative humidity, a persistent feature of the remote TWP, are actually remnants of biomass burning from Africa and Southeast Asia (Anderson et al., Nature Communications, 2016).
 On-going efforts are focused on quantifying the role that bromocarbons produced by oceanic organisms that outgas into the marine boundary layer exert on the composition of the TWP, including the free troposphere as well as the lowermost stratosphere.

 Air Quality.
 Elevated levels of tropospheric ozone cause respiratory problems linked to increased morbidity and mortality in humans as well as significant damage to crops and plants.
 High levels of surface ozone are caused by nitrogen oxides and hydrocarbons released in the exhaust of power plants, factories, and vehicles.
 Our research effort is focused on the analysis of satellite and aircraft observations of atmospheric composition, using regional air quality models such as CMAQ and CAMx, to provide the scientific basis for policy decisions focused on achieving stringent, future air quality standards.
 We recently showed that elevated ozone on hot summer days in the mid-Atlantic is partially caused by pollution from power station peaking units utilized to meet unusually high demand for electricity during the warmest days of summer (He et al., GRL, 2013) and that emissions of nitrogen oxides from automobiles in the Baltimore-Washington metropolitan region are likely overestimated, by nearly a factor of two, in emission inventories used to drive air pollution assessments by the U.S. Environmental Protection Agency (Anderson et al., Atmos.
 Envir., 2014).
 Our research efforts are closed related to air quality control efforts.

 Climate Change.
-Surface temperature responds to a variety of natural and anthropogenic forcings, including warming due to rising levels of greenhouse gases (GHGs).
-We have developed a model that tracks the influence on global temperature of GHGs, volcanic and industrial aerosol particles, the 11 year variation in total solar irradiance, the temporary heat exchange between the ocean and atmosphere due to phenomena known as the El Niño Southern Oscillation and the Atlantic Meridional Overturning Circulation, as well as long-term export of atmospheric heat to the world’s oceans (Canty et al., ACP, 2013).
-We are using this model to show that if all of the pledges of the Paris Climate Agreement are followed, and if the carbon intensity of the world’s economies can be improved such that at least 50% of global energy can be obtained from renewables by year 2060, climate catastrophe will likely be averted (Salawitch et al., Springer Climate, 2017; click here for a 4 minute summary).
+Surface temperature responds to a variety of natural and anthropogenic forcings including warming due to rising levels of greenhouse gases (GHGs) (see above).
+We have developed a model that tracks the influence on global temperature of GHGs, volcanic and industrial aerosol particles, the 11 year variation in total solar irradiance, the temporary heat exchange between the ocean and atmosphere due to phenomena known as the El Niño Southern Oscillation, the Atlantic Meridional Overturning Circulation, as well as long-term export of atmospheric heat to the world’s oceans (Canty et al., ACP, 2013).
+Recently, we used this model to show that if all of the pledges of the Paris Climate Agreement are followed, and if the carbon intensity of the world’s economies can be improved such that at least 50% of global energy can be obtained from renewables by year 2060, climate catastrophe will likely be averted (Salawitch et al., Springer Climate, 2017; click here for a 4 minute summary).
 We are now assessing the impact on global warming forecasts of the recent U.S. withdrawal from this agreement.